usnistgov/5gdeploy/docs/tgcs.md

 The outputs are:

 * Compose file `compose.PREFIX.yml`, which defines necessary traffic generator containers.
-* bash script `PREFIX.sh`, which runs traffic generator containers and saves statistics in `~/compose/20230601/PREFIX` directory.
+* bash script `PREFIX.sh`, which runs traffic generator containers and saves statistics in `~/compose/20230601/PREFIX` stats directory.
 * TSV file `PREFIX.tsv`, which has the same information as the brief report.
+  This is automatically copied into the stats directory as `setup.tsv`.

 ## iperf2